vedph/gve-doc/docs/model/snapshot-sample.md

 }
 ```

-Here we set a big font size, as we just have a few letters; and we offset the base text top-left corner by 0,120 to leave some space for annotations on top of it.
+Here I set a big font size, as the snapshot contains a few letters; and I offset the base text top-left corner by 0,120 to leave some space for annotations on top of it.

-The **base text options** include these properties:
+In general, the **base text options** can include these properties:

 - `lineHeightOffset`\* (`number`): offset to add to each line height.
 - `charSpacing`\* (`number`): space to add between characters.